 5. Revlon Straightening and Curling Ceramic Flat Iron

 This lightweight, ergonomically designed tourmaline ceramic flat iron goes up to 400°.
 It has ten variable digital LED heat settings, automatic shut-off, and color coded controls.
 The rounded plate edges and housing provides straightening, as well as easy flips and hair waves.
-Most users were pleased with this flat iron.
 They said it worked well with their hair, including thick hair.
 Though temperature is displayed, it is unknown if it can be turned to a low setting.